Abdulc123/PoolVision/model/README.roboflow.txt

-Pool Vision: Ball Detection - v4 2025-05-31 7:06pm
+Pool Vision: Ball Detection - v5 2025-06-08 8:12pm
 ==============================

-This dataset was exported via roboflow.com on May 31, 2025 at 11:45 PM GMT
+This dataset was exported via roboflow.com on June 9, 2025 at 1:00 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects